 The College offers impartial advice, guidance and support as students progress through college and beyond.
 This includes career research, college and university guidance and advice on where to look for employment and apprenticeship opportunities.

 We also support employability skills helping students to prepare CVs, complete job, college and university applications, UCAS guidance and advice in writing personal statements.
-Our friendly Transition and Progression Manager, Alice, also helps students to improve their interview techniques.
+Our friendly Careers Manager, Alice, also helps students to improve their interview techniques.

 What are the Progression Routes for Students?